-It is impossible for Massachusetts Home Inspections to determine with any degree of certainty whether all flues are free of defects.
-In accordance with recommendations made by the National Fire Prevention Association, I recommend that all home Buyers have the chimneys inspected before purchasing their home.
-You should consider having a C S I A, or equivalently certified chimney sweep, conduct a Level II inspection of all chimney flues prior to close of escrow.
+At Massachusetts Home Inspections, it is impossible to determine with certainty whether flues are entirely free of defects during a standard inspection.
+In accordance with the National Fire Prevention Association's recommendations, I advise all home buyers to have chimneys professionally inspected before purchasing a home.
+Consider hiring a CSIA-certified or equivalently certified chimney sweep to perform a Level II inspection of all chimney flues before the close of escrow.

 UNLINED CHIMNEY IN NEED OF AN APPROVED LINER